Media

 Forbes

-Exploded with an award-winning hand hygiene scanner, one of the coolest designer teams in the country can now choose from among the customers.
+They burst onto the scene with an award-winning hand hygiene scanner, and today, one of the country's coolest designer teams can pick and choose its clients.

 Article